 Our story

-The project has seen us fully redevelop the children’s play park, including new climbing frames, swings, tractor park, a bug hotel, imagination chalk board wall & slides.
+We have recently redeveloped the children’s play park, including new climbing frames, swings, tractor park, a bug hotel, imagination chalk board wall & slides.
 We also look forward to running our fun themed family mornings, with music, dance, entertainment & play.

 Our History